ollijri/SMOG/README.md

 ### Obtaining Vehicle Information of Target 🚗

 The best and most reliable way to obtain vehicle information in the UK is through the [Driver and Vehicle Licensing Agency](https://www.gov.uk/government/organisations/driver-and-vehicle-licensing-agency) (DVLA).

+This section assumes that the user knows the number plate of the target vehicle.

 - [ ] Check Driving License Information
 - [ ] Conduct Vehicle Enquiry